Deep garden is a serie of underwater photographs taken underwater between Trebeurdun and Plougasnou on the north coast of Brittany.

 Seat : 23 x 23 cm - High : 63 cm, 77 cm or 88 cm

-Black Moon Rising is originally a serie of 12 silk-screen prints, produced at the same time of the work 8 Moons, with the leftover ink from this printing session.
+Black Moon Rising is a serie of 12 silk-screen prints, produced at the same time of the work 8 Moons, with the leftover ink saved from this session.
+Each marble effect is unique and reveal the trace of the printing process.

 Black Moon Rising